jakobzhao/geog371/labs/lab01/readme.md

 Now, the course material on your local computer is updated.

-> **Note:** In order to ensure you are reading the latest version of the lecture or lab handouts, you need to synchronize the course material, especially before class.
+> **Note:** To ensure you are reading the latest version of the lecture or lab handouts, you need to regularly synchronize the course material, especially before class.
 >
-> If you implement the above two commands in a Mac or Linux system, you might need to add `sudo` before `git`to preventing a lack of privilege issue.
+> If you implement the above two commands in a Mac or Linux system, you might need to add `sudo` before `git`to a lack-of-privilege issue.
 For example, `sudo git clone`, `sudo git checkout --force`.
-In general, the command `sudo` will assign the superuser privilege to the current command line.
+In general, the command `sudo` will assign the superuser privilege to the command line.

 9\.
-Before we jump to the next section, please
+Before we jump to the next section, please:

 - Star the repository by pressing the `star` button on the top right, and;
 - Navigate to Dr. Zhao's front page at [https://github.com/jakobzhao](https://github.com/jakobzhao), and click the `Follow` button to be a follower.

 ## 3\.
 Project management

 In this section, we will introduce a series of operations related to project management, such as create a project repository, compile a markdown file, and upload files to GitHub, and at last, publish a repository.
+As a practice, we will build a GitHub repository for your online resume.

 ### 3.1 Create a repository for your project

 1\.
-Navigate to [https://github.com/new](https://github.com/new), and input the your repository name in the blank text box for `Repository name`.
-For example, the repository name of the course material is `geog371`.
+Navigate to [https://github.com/new](https://github.com/new), and input your repository name in the blank text box for `Repository name`.
 Here, please name your repository in the format of **[account_username].github.io**.
 So, if your account_username is `jakobzhao`, this repository name will be **jakobzhao.github.io**.

 ![""](img/create-new-repository-2.png)

 2\.
-Also, please makes sure you **CHECK** the box "Initialize this repository with a README".
-For other options, you can leave them by default.
+Besides, make sure you **CHECK** the box `Initialize this repository with a README`.
+You can leave other options by default.

 ![](img/create-new-repository-3.png)

 3\.
 Next, click the `Create repository` button.
-A new repository `[account_username].github.io` is accordingly created.
+As a result, a new repository `[account_username].github.io` is created.
 You can access this repository through the link `https://github.com/[account_username]/[account_username].github.io`.
-For example,  for the repository I just created, I can access the repository through the link [https://github.com/jakobzhao/jakobzhao.github.io](https://github.com/jakobzhao/jakobzhao.github.io).
+For example,  you can access the repository I created through this link [https://github.com/jakobzhao/jakobzhao.github.io](https://github.com/jakobzhao/jakobzhao.github.io).

-### 3.2 Compile a Markdown file
+### 3.2 Craft a Markdown file

 1\.
-On your local computer, please create a file, and name it `resume.md`.
+On your local computer, create a text file, and name it `resume.md`.

 2\.
 Open this file `resume.md` with `Typora`.
-In the editor, you can start to craft your resume.
-If you are not familiar with Markdown, copy and paste the template below to get started.
+In the Typora's editor, you can work on your resume.
+If you are not familiar with Markdown, please refer to a tutorial at [here](https://guides.github.com/features/mastering-markdown/).
+Or you can start with copying and pasting the template below.

 ```markdown
 #Your Name